Berlin Blockade: Western response: The Berlin Airlift

+Phase 1 (26 June – September 1948)

-On 24 June 1948 LeMay appointed Brigadier General Joseph Smith, headquarters commandant for USAFE at Camp Lindsey, as the Provisional Task Force Commander of the airlift.
-Smith had been chief of staff in LeMay's B-29 command in India during World War II and had no airlift experience.
-On 25 June 1948 Clay gave the order to launch Operation Vittles.
-The next day 32 C-47s lifted off for Berlin hauling 80 tons of cargo, including milk, flour, and medicine.
+On 25 June 1948, Clay gave the order to launch Operation Vittles.
+The next day, 32 C-47s lifted off for Berlin hauling 80 tons of cargo, including milk, flour and medicine.
+On 28 June 1948 LeMay appointed Brigadier General Joseph Smith, commander of the installation at Wiesbaden, as the Berlin Airlift Task Force Commander.
+The airlift was named Operation Vittles by the Americans but, the British named it Operation Plane Fare.
 The first British aircraft flew on 28 June.
 At that time, the airlift was expected to last three weeks.

 On 27 June, Clay cabled William Draper with an estimate of the current situation:

-By 1 July, the system was getting under way.
-C-54s were starting to arrive in quantity, and Rhein-Main Air Base became exclusively a C-54 hub, while Wiesbaden retained a mix of C-54s and C-47s.
-Aircraft flew northeast through the American air corridor into Tempelhof Airport, then returned due west flying out on through the British air corridor.
-After reaching the British Zone, they turned south to return to their bases.
+By early July it was clear that the airlift would need to last longer than originally predicted, but a long-term airlift of this scale had never been attempted before.
+In Washington, there was concern over the strategy and Assistant Security of the Air Force Cornelius V. Whitney told the National Security Council on 17 July 1948 that "the Air Staff was firmly convinced the air operation is dommed to failure."